Apress/pro-c-sharp-8-w-.net-core-3/errata.md

 Note Creating solutions and projects can also be accomplished using the .NET Core CLI.
 For example, to create a new solution, enter dotnet new sln -n SimpleCSharpConsoleApp.
 To create a new .NET Core C# Console application, enter dotnet new console -lang C# -n SimpleCSharpConsoleApp.
 To add the new console app to the solution, enter dotnet sln add SimpleCSharpConsoleApp.
 This is just a small sample of what the CLI is capable of.
 To discover everything the CLI can do, enter dotnet -h

+**Chapter 3**

+[On page 52 in the section that begins with “The following output shows…”, the following sentence should be removed:]

+"Of course, if you did not specify command-line arguments via the Visual Studio Debug tab, you will not find them printed to the console."

 **Chapter 22**

 [On **page 836** in the last paragraph that begins with "Delete the Data and Reseed..." there is a typo.]